 The Host Memory Buffer feature provides a mechanism for the host to allocate a portion of host memory for the controller to use exclusively.
 After a successful completion of a Set Features enabling the host memory buffer, the host shall not write to the associated host memory region, buffer size, or descriptor list until the host memory buffer has been disabled.

 After a successful completion of a Set Features command that disables the host memory buffer, the controller shall not access any data in the host memory buffer until the host memory buffer has been enabled.
+The controller should retrieve any necessary data from the host memory buffer in use before posting the completion queue entry for the Set Features command.
+Posting of the completion queue entry for the Set Features command acknowledges that it is safe for the host software to modify the host memory buffer contents.
 Refer to section 8.9.

-Description Reserved Memory Return (MR): If set to '1', then the host is returning previously allocated memory the controller used prior to a reset or entering the Runtime D3 state.
-A returned host memory buffer shall have the exact same size, descriptor list address, descriptor list contents, and host memory buffer contents as last seen by the controller before EHM was cleared to '0'.
-If cleared to '0', then the host is allocating host memory resources with undefined content.
-Enable Host Memory (EHM): If set to '1', then the controller may use the host memory buffer.
+Bit Description 31:0 1:02 Reserved Memory Return (MR): If set to '1', then the host is returning previously allocated in controller used prior to a reset or entering the Runtime D3 state.
+A returned host me on shall have the exact same size, descriptor list address, descriptor list contents, and h buffer contents as last seen by the controller before EHM was cleared to '0'.
+If cleared the host is allocating host memory resources with undefined content.
+00 Enable Host Memory (EHM): If set to '1', then the controller may use the host memory buffer.
 While cleared to '0', the controller shall not use the host memory buffer.

-Bit Description 31:00 Host Memory Buffer Size (HSIZE): This field specifies the size of the host memory buffer allocated in memory page size (CC.MPS) units.
+Bit Description 24.00 Host Memory Buffer Size (HSIZE): This field specifies the size of the host memory buffer 31:00 allocated in memory page size (CC.MPS) units.